Monoclonal antibodies to treat cancer

 - Other naked mAbs work mainly by attaching to and blocking antigens that are important signals for cancer cells (or other cells that help cancer cells grow or spread).

 For example, trastuzumab (Herceptin®) is an antibody against the HER2 protein.
 In some types of cancer, such as breast and stomach cancer, the cells sometimes have large amounts of this protein on their surface.
 When HER2 is activated, it helps these cells grow.
 Trastuzumab binds to these proteins and stops them from becoming active.

 Monoclonal antibodies (mAbs) joined to a chemotherapy drug, another kind of toxin (a substance that poisons cells), or a radioactive particle are called conjugated monoclonal antibodies.
 The mAb is used as a homing device to take one of these substances directly to the cancer cells.
 The mAb circulates in the body until it can find and hook onto the target antigen.
 It then delivers the toxic substance where it is needed most.
 This lessens the damage to normal cells in other parts of the body.

 Conjugated mAbs are also sometimes referred to as tagged, labeled, or loaded antibodies.
 They can be divided into groups depending on what they are linked to.

-- Brentuximab vedotin (Adcetris®), an antibody that targets the CD30 antigen (found on B cells and T cells), attached to a chemo drug called MMAE.
-It is used to treat Hodgkin lymphoma and anaplastic large cell lymphoma that is no longer responding to other treatments.
+- Brentuximab vedotin (Adcetris®), an antibody that targets the CD30 antigen (found on lymphocytes), attached to a chemo drug called MMAE.
+This drug is used to treat Hodgkin lymphoma and anaplastic large cell lymphoma that is no longer responding to other treatments.

 Possible side effects of monoclonal antibodies